 Release Wanaka - Te Kahu (Te Kaitaka) has featured on the BBC as "one of the world’s four most extraordinary mountain residences".
 Te Kahu (Te Kaitaka) is nestled into its environment at perfect peace with its 50-acre surroundings of tussock and natural bush.
-The architecturally designed luxury villa has timber cedar cladding inside out and blends beautifully with the outstanding natural landscape upon which it sits.
+The architecturally designed luxury waterfront private villa in Wanaka, New Zealand, has timber cedar cladding inside out and blends beautifully with the outstanding natural landscape upon which it sits.

 Articles in the NZ Herald and Otago Daily Times acknowledged the achievement and wrote -